Origin

 Ecological Impact

+Listed as a Category I invasive species for all regions of Florida by the Florida Invasive Species Council.
 Can establish dense populations that displace surrounding vegetation.
 It has the ability to spread in the deep shade of intact forests, forming a dense mat on the forest floor as well as climbing trees.
 The stems by which it climbs are thick and fleshy giving them a weight much heavier than most native vines, thus potentially making trees top heavy and more susceptible to falling in a strong wind.
-Listed as a category I invasive species by Florida Exotic Pest Plant Council (FLEPPC).

 Description